wikimedia/search-highlighter/docs/fetched_fields.md

   }
 ```
 Notice that ```2``` is returned as a string and just looks like another
 segment.
-This return format is a compromize with the way Elasticsearch expects
+This return format is a compromise with the way Elasticsearch expects
 segments to be returned.
 It doesn't count against the segment limit.
 It just
 looks a bit funny.